GooTechnologies/learn/tutorials/solar-system/index.md

 <a href="nested_spheres.png"><img class="alignnone wp-image-428 size-full" src="nested_spheres.png" alt="nested_spheres" /></a>

-[alert type="info"]You can click on the little triangle in front of an entity to show its children.[/alert]
+<div class="alert alert-info" role="alert">You can click on the little triangle in front of an entity to show its children.</div>

 Now click <strong>play</strong> again and you should see Earth rotating around the Sun and the Moon rotating around Earth.

-[alert type="info"]Of course this simulation is not an accurate representation of our real solar system.
-It merely serves as a nice playground for our ScriptComponent demo. :-)[/alert]
+<div class="alert alert-info" role="alert">Of course this simulation is not an accurate representation of our real solar system.
+It merely serves as a nice playground for our ScriptComponent demo. :-)</div>
 <h4>Why does nesting entities have such an effect?</h4>
 The reason is that nested entities have their parents transformation applied to them as well, but only after their own transformation is applied.
 So for example, Earth is first rotated around its center and then moved 4 units along the X axis.
 Then it is rotated around the suns center.
 This behavior of nested entities is a nice trick we can use to make our simple little solar system.

-[alert type="info"]The same technique is also used to animate realistic hands for example.
+<div class="alert alert-info" role="alert">The same technique is also used to animate realistic hands for example.
 The fingers are nested under the palm entity and only moved relative to the palm.
-If the arm or palm is moved then the fingers move with it, but if only the fingers are moved then the palm is not affected.[/alert]
+If the arm or palm is moved then the fingers move with it, but if only the fingers are moved then the palm is not affected.</div>
 <h2>Add a Bloom post effect and a Skybox</h2>
 Ok, for the last step we will add a bit of eye candy: In your <em>Hierarchy</em> window click on the entity called <strong>Scene</strong> and you should see a <strong>Post Effect</strong> settings panel on the left side of Goo Create.